 Iftar is the breaking of the fast at sundown.
 It is often a big communal meal, and Muslims generally include their non-Muslim friends and colleagues as well.
 As a business owner, it’s also good form to host one of these meals.
 Iftar is typically an extensive buffet for family, friends, colleagues, or underprivileged members of the community.
 Seek guidance from local colleagues, though; there are specific customs to follow whether you’re the host or a guest.
 Since Islam forbids alcohol, bringing or serving it would not be appreciated, nor would suggesting a visit to your local.

 Muslims often invite non-Muslim guests to an iftar dinner during Ramadan.
 It’s polite to show up on time and to wait until your host invites you to begin eating.
-Even if food has been laid out or served, your host is likely waiting for the moment where it is possible to eat again.
+Even if food has been laid out or served, your host is likely waiting for the moment when it is possible to eat again.

 In Asia or the Arab world, you could even be invited to a late-night suhoor.
 Suhoor – or sehri in India and Pakistan and sahur in Singapore and Malaysia – is the pre-dawn meal before the day’s fast.
 Corporate suhoors are now commonplace in countries with a significant Muslim population, but there’s no need to panic.
 Nobody expects you to show up at 3:00 in the morning; these events often begin around 22:00 and usually end by midnight.

-Both traditions are a great way to learn about a new culture through your friends’ or colleagues’ perspective.
+Both traditions are a great way to learn about a new culture through your friends’ or colleagues’ perspectives.
 If a colleague invites you an iftar or suhoor, approach these gatherings as a time to build rapport rather than as a place to discuss the finer points of a deal.

 What should I say to someone who’s fasting?